To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Speaking of the pads, you have a choice between a normal vinyl foam option that’s less expensive but still offers a ton of grip.
 They also offer a molded foam pad that is a little more narrow but is more durable and even grippier.

-The other great thing I like about this bench is that the gap in the flat position is only 1″.
+The other great thing I like about this workout bench is that the gap in the flat bench position is only 1″.
 Which is definitely nice considering some adjustable benches are 2″ or longer.

 Overall, the Rogue Adjustable Bench 3.0 is the best commercial adjustable weight bench on the market, and the premium choice if you want the most adjustment options possible.